Patrick Soultana: Arrest and conviction

 Soultana was arrested on 12 October 2011 after a street robbery.
 Because money was stolen from his victim, authorities were entitled to search Soultana's house.
 In the bedroom, officers found 447 items of suspected victims, including several blood-stained items from Farida Zargar.
-As a result, Soultana came into the picture as a suspect of Zargar's murder.
+As a result, Soultana came into the picture as a suspect in Zargar's murder.
 During his stay in a penitentiary in The Hague, Soultana told a police informant that he killed five women.
 Police had evidence to connect Soultana to the murders of Zargar and Kerklaan, but could not connect him to any further murders.
 Soultana was sentenced to life imprisonment on 25 July 2013 for the killings of Zargar and Kerklaan, and the attempted murder of the Polish man.
 Furthermore, he was also convicted for the possession of child pornography and the commission of a large number of robberies.
-In December 2014, he was give a new sentence of 25 years after an appeal.
+In December 2014, he was given a new sentence of 25 years after an appeal.

-On 19 February 2014 Soultana confessed to The Hague Court of Appeal involvement in the murder of Zargar, to the surprise of the Advocate General.
+On 19 February 2014, Soultana confessed to The Hague Court of Appeal his involvement in the murder of Zargar, to the surprise of the Advocate General.
 He stated that he had been there, but that he did not use violence himself.